MineGoksen/GoksenKaratas/GoksenKaratas/README.md

 ### 3.3.1 Results for EMOT-Net Model

 Unlike the CAER dataset, which involves single-label classification, the Emotic dataset contains multi-labeled data.
 To accommodate this, we utilized a discrete loss function as specified in the original implementation, along with a sigmoid activation function, which is more appropriate for multi-label classification tasks.
-In this experiment, we incorporated the EMOT-Net model as a factual branch within the Counterfactual Emotion Inference (CLEF) framework.
+In this experiment, we incorporated the EMOT-Net model, utilizing and modifying the implementation[18], as a factual branch within the Counterfactual Emotion Inference (CLEF) framework.
 Training parameteres are:
 Obtained scores for EMOT-Net model and with CLEF model with Emotic dataset are give below:

 1. Batch Size = 32,